aniketnayak994/Atliqo-Telecom-Data-Analysis/README.md

 ### Contact

-Feedback are always appreciated, contact me on linkedIn:
+Feedback is always appreciated, contact me on linkedIn:
 <a href="https://www.linkedin.com/in/aniket-nayak-b00881194/" >Connect with me on Linkedin </a>

 Images & Icons: